LukeHeuser/notes/Java/java_basics.md

 ## Enhanced Switch Statement

 The `enhanced switch statement` is the updated version of switch statements in the JDK environemnt.
-The enhanced switch statment is more versital and easier to read, however, when working with environmetns before java 14.
+The enhanced switch statment is more versital and easier to read.
+However, when working with environmetns before java 14, a traditional switch statment must be used.

 The `switch expression arrow` replaces the colon used in the older version of switch statments.
 The arrow token is also used in lambda expressions.